Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script changes the working directory to the previous one
+List all files (including hidden files) in the /boot directory in long format